qiyoyou/NTU-CGM-2019-workshop/README.md

 <H2>

 ### Data management (with PLINK)
-Perform quality control for "rawdata" and PCA for population stratification issue.
+Perform quality control for "rawdata" and PCA for population stratification issue. '/home/train2019/qy/' is the path for 'rawdata'; '/home/train2019/${whoami}/qy/' is the path for storing the output which here is named 'qcdata'.
+You can change the output filename (here is 'qcdata') whatwver you like.
-Remember to change the stu** to save the output into your own folder.
 ```
 plink --bfile /home/train2019/qy/rawdata --geno 0.1 --maf 0.01 --mind 0.05 --hwe 0.000001 --make-bed --pca --out /home/train2019/${whoami}/qy/qcdata
 ```